Engineering

 EGR 351 Seminar: Introduction to Biomedical Engineering (4 Credits)

 There are countless challenges in medicine that engineering can help to address, from the molecular scale to the level of the entire human body.
 This course introduces students to engineering problem solving approaches to explore important biomedical questions.
 The class integrates learning of underlying biological systems with developing engineering thinking to examine those systems.
 Students use mathematical tools to interpret and model the behavior of various biological phenomena.
 Upon completion of this course, students are able to identify open medical needs and propose ways in which engineering can contribute to understanding and meeting those needs.
 Prerequisites: PHY 210 or equivalent.
+Restrictions: Juniors and seniors only; Engineering majors only.
 Enrollment limited to 12.
-Junior and senior engineering majors only.

 Fall, Spring, Annually